Togo protests signal youth anger at dynastic rule – but is change possible?

 The protests were swiftly and violently suppressed.

 At least four people are believed to have died, dozens were injured, and more than 60 were arrested, according to local civil society groups.
-Verified videos circulating online show beatings, street chases, and men in plainclothes dragging civilians away.
+Verified videos circulating online show beatings, street chases, and men in plain clothes dragging civilians away.

 But in a country long used to political fatigue and fractured opposition, the past week marked a rupture.